ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 Last night Robbie Clarken presented a great talk about Mocking and how it fits in with testing in general.

-There were a few questions he had over email about mypy and instead of just answering via email we figured that there's some value in this to the wider audience.
+There were a few questions he had over email about how mypy could be used in addition to Mocking to get better coverage of issues with parameters in function calls being tested.
+Seeing as this is helping him with a real process we agreed that there's value in blogging this so a wider audience can get exposure to these techniques.

 <!-- end excerpt -->